Jeyakumar30/5008540-Jeyakumar-NK/README.md

-# Cognizant Digital Nurture 3.0 Deep Skilling Stage Assessments
+# Digital Nurture 3.0 Deep Skilling Stage Assessments

 This repository contains exercises and solutions for various programming concepts in Java and PL/SQL.
 These exercises help to understand and implement fundamental and advanced topics, including data structures, algorithms, design patterns, and database management using PL/SQL.